Ebimo21/web-development-training/HTML Lessons/L1/README.md

 `OPTIONAL`: Read about the `Upcoming section`

 # NEXT LECTURE: UPCOMING
-## List of important Elements that we will be covering:
+## List of important Elements and we will be covering:

 ``` html
 <h1> - <h6>